-So who am I?--admittedly nothing more than a devotee to our sacred music.
+So, who am I?--admittedly nothing more than a devotee to our sacred music.
 Most live in ignorant bliss of who I am as a disciple of the Metal Gods.
 I am an aficionado at heart with one goal in mind: to lead the metal legion onward with the discovery and discussion of the music we love.
 Aside from my daily wear leather jacket (adorned with two Iron Maiden pins) and a Skeletonwitch beanie, I traverse the world in relative obscurity as an enthusiast.
-Surprisingly, I lack an abundance of metal tees, and even when I do wear them, the naive fail to see who I am.
+Surprisingly, I don't have many metal tees, and even when I do wear them, the naive fail to see who I am.
 But that's okay.
-I prefer to keep it that way because only those clever enough to pick up on the clues of my passion are the ones worthy.
+I prefer to keep it that way because only those clever enough to pick up on my passion are the ones worthy of my wisdom.

-As expected, the journey began in my early years, in no small part thanks to my father, who regularly worships at the altar of the Metal Gods.
+The journey began in my early years, in no small part thanks to my father, who regularly worships at the altar of the Metal Gods.
 Iron Maiden's Powerslave--particularly the title track and "Aces High"--played an integral role in my development as a person and as a metalhead.
 Thanks to Harris and company, hard and heavy music flows in my veins.
-I often travel the globe in search of fresh tunes: traditional heavy metal, thrash metal, and death metal remain my favorites, although other subgenres are certainly welcome because metal is a boundless genre.
+I often travel the globe in search of fresh tunes; traditional heavy metal, thrash metal, and death metal remain my favorites, although other sub-genres are certainly welcome because metal is such a vast genre.

 I may or may not add more to this in the future.
 For now, it is adequately adequate.